-Shiukay Hung is a senior tax associate based in Morrison & Foerster LLP’s New York office.
+Shiukay Hung is a senior associate in the firm’s Tax Department and is a member of the firm’s Blockchain + Smart Contracts Group.
 He has a broad-based transaction-oriented practice focused on U.S. federal and international income tax matters.
-He advises on the tax aspects of sophisticated capital markets transactions, financial instruments (including structured products and derivatives), REITs, real estate loans, syndicated loans, mergers and acquisitions and private equity transactions.
-In addition, he has expertise in tax issues relating to sovereign wealth funds and was previously seconded to a sovereign wealth fund where he focused on the tax aspects of investments in private equity funds, hedge funds, real estate funds, co-investment vehicles, and other alternative investment products.
+He advises on the tax aspects of sophisticated capital markets transactions (including ICOs), financial instruments (including structured products and derivatives), cryptocurrencies, REITs, real estate loans, syndicated loans, mergers and acquisitions and private equity transactions.
+In addition, he has expertise in international tax issues relating to sovereign wealth funds and was previously seconded overseas to a sovereign wealth fund where he focused on the tax aspects of investments in private equity funds, hedge funds, real estate funds, co-investment vehicles, and other alternative investment products.

 Shiukay is a frequent legal commentator on topics of U.S. federal and international taxation.
 He has appeared on television to discuss the Foreign Account Tax Compliance Act (“FATCA”) and corporate inversions.
 In addition, he recently contributed an article to The Real Estate Finance Journal on the taxation of REITs.
 He has also contributed to the professional journal Tax Notes, to the CCH Expert Treatise Federal Taxation of Partnerships and Partners and to the firm’s quarterly tax newsletter MoFo Tax Talk.